-Subtopic(s): Background: Defining Potential TCOC Models and Potential Terms Type of Source: Report
+Subtopic(s): Background: Defining Potential TCOC Models and Potential Terms

 Objective: To provide information on payment approaches across the public and private sectors of the U.S. health care system and create a framework to track progress toward payment reform.